-Get To Know the Redis Database: Iterating Over Keys
+Get To Know the Redis® Database: Iterating Over Keys

-One of the things that often confuses users who are familiar with other databases when they try Redis, is the lack of visibility into the database: There are no set of tables or collections to see, just a plain, flat key space which could (potentially) have millions of keys.
-The ability to iterate cheaply over this key space thus becomes very important to familiarize oneself with the database contents.
+There is no set of tables or collections to see, just a plain, flat key space that could (potentially) have millions of keys.
+The ability to iterate cheaply over this key space becomes very important to familiarize oneself with the database contents.

 In this post, we will dig deep into various key space iteration options available in Redis.